KionoKitse/Solar-HydroBeacon-P08_00_01/README.md

  * 2020-09-24 Looking into logic diagrams
  * 2020-09-24 Got 50  more led divers in the mail
  * 2020-09-25 Created a working simulated circuit at 5v that will turn a red led on if resistance is high or a green led if resistance is low [link](http://tinyurl.com/yyqalqkw)
+ * 2020-09-30 Modifying the caterpillar STL for the project
+ * 2020-10-01 Searching for a voltage supervisor IC to control when to activate the circuit
+ * 2020-10-05 Fined turning the voltage detector circuit for 2V [link](http://tinyurl.com/yxfx4we7)

 ### Next Blog Post
 Logic gates n stuff